ibm-cloud-docs/virtual-servers/vsi_reconfigure.md

 If you added storage disks when you resized a virtual server, the disks aren't usable until they are configured.
 Use the following steps to configure new storage disks.

 1. From the Windows search bar, enter `Disk management` and click **Create and format hard disk partitions** to open the Disk Management tool.
-2. In the **Initialize Disk** prompt, select the disks that you want to initialize and click **OK**.
+2. In the **Initialize disk** prompt, select the disks that you want to initialize and click **OK**.
 Your new disks are ready to initialize and appear in the last section of the tool.
 3. Right-click the disk that you want to initialize and select **New simple volume**.
-The **New Simple Volume Wizard** opens.
+The **New Simple Volume** wizard opens.
 4. Follow the steps in the volume wizard and select all the appropriate information for the disk.
 5. After you click **Finish**, repeat steps 2-4 for each disk that you want to initialize.
 6. You can now access your new disks from the file explorer.